-Click Authentication and select Authentication Settings from the pop-up menu to display the Authentication Settings window:
+In the System section of the console, click Authentication and select Authentication Settings from the pop-up menu to display the Authentication Settings window:

 Fig. 3-1 Authentication Settings window

 Information should only be entered in the NT Authentication Server Details frame if the R3000 will use the NT Authentication method to authenticate users.